HTS Bioinf - ELLA production

 Troubleshooting missing analyses

 The watcher checks for new analyses (and updates to the whitelist / blacklist files) every thirty seconds.
-Check the watcher logs from the Supervisor UI to see if an import succeeds, or if not, why it does not succeed.
+Check the watcher logs (ella-<instance>/logs/watcher.log

 Common causes of analyses not being imported include: